What Is MITRE ATT&CK for ICS?

-Differences Between the MITRE ATT&CK Framework for IT and MITRE ATT&CK Framework for ICS
+Differences Between the MITRE ATT&CK for Enterprise and MITRE ATT&CK for ICS

-MITRE has also established a framework for the IT enterprise environment.1 This framework is designed to provide a knowledge base specifically for those in the IT field.
+MITRE has also established a framework for the IT enterprise environment.
+This framework is designed to provide a knowledge base specifically for those in the IT field.

 While it effectively describes a plethora of attack tactics, unfortunately it cannot be effectively integrated with the OT environment, for these reasons: